1893 United Kingdom miners' strike

-The 1893 miners' strike was a major industrial action affecting many areas of Great Britain.

-The strike involved about 300,000 coal miners in the Federated District, making it larger than any previous strike in the UK.
+A strike of British miners in 1893 involved about 300,000 coal miners in the Federated District, making it larger than any previous strike in the UK.
 This consisted of Yorkshire, Lancashire and Cheshire, Staffordshire, Worcestershire, Cannock Chase and Shropshire, Nottinghamshire, South Derbyshire and Leicestershire, Forest of Dean, Radstock, Bristol, Warwickshire, North Wales, Stirlingshire and Monmouth.
 All these areas had active unions, which were affiliated to the recently founded Miners' Federation of Great Britain (MFGB).

 The price of coal had fallen since the start of the 1890s, and in the hope of reducing surplus coal stocks, the MFGB instructed all its members in the Federated District to take a week's holiday, starting on 12 March 1892.
 This was almost universally observed, despite the protests of many mine owners, who feared that it would worsen their individual financial position, and perhaps also that it would strengthen the position of the MFGB.
 At the same time, mine owners in County Durham proposed a 10% reduction in wages, and when the Durham Miners' Association's (DMA) members voted strongly to reject this, they were locked out.
 In Durham, the union was defeated, miners returning to work after 12 weeks with their wages cut as originally proposed, and this experience inspired the DMA to affiliate to the MFGB.